aflorkowska/NeutralNetworks_Introduction/README.md

+# Info

+This repo contains configuration instructions as well as the explanation of main terms associated with neural networks.
+README file decribes the theory and the proper .py files concern the pratical part.

 # Configuration - connection with GPU

 There are some crucial steps you should follow to properly install tensorflow and use CUDA toolkit.